spigrig/webapp/README.md

-# 🚀 Hello Spyros Web App
+# 🚀 Hello Web App

 This repository contains a **simple customizable web application** that displays "Hello, <name>" where the name is configurable via Helm values.